The Ocean Cleanup: Cleansing Our Oceans From Our Plastic Sins

 In the Photo: Plastic mass distribution between size and type of plastic in the Great Pacific Garbage Patch Photo Credit: The Ocean Cleanup

-Diving deeper into their research, the highest concentrations of microplastics were found near or on the surface.
-The large plastics were found “almost directly at the ocean surface.”
+Diving deeper into their research, he emphasizes the facts that the highest concentrations of microplastics were found near or on the surface and that the large plastics were found “almost directly at the ocean surface.”

 In the photo: Concentration of plastic with regard to depth of water at different wind speeds Photo Credit: The Ocean Cleanup